 During our remodel, we were able to salvage our sink, dishwasher, and stove.
-We purchased them new about 5 years prior when we moved into our home.
+We purchased them new about 5 years prior to when we moved into our home.

-So they were still in really good shape.
+They were still in really good shape.
 We also saved our refrigerator and freezer.
 Those were actually purchased used, but they were still in great shape as well.

 Just remember, anything that is still in good shape that can be salvaged or repurposed should probably be kept in order to save money.

 Plus, you might be surprised that after you change some of the basics and clean up the older items that you’re saving, how great they’ll look in your new kitchen.

 There are multiple ways to have really nice looking walls without spending a lot of money.
 The first option is to buy really cheap or discounted paint.

 A lot of times, stores will put good quality paint on sale.
 Shop the sales even if you aren’t planning on remodeling for a while.
 As long as paint doesn’t freeze it will remain good, and you’ll save a lot of cash by shopping when items are on sale.

 Other times, people will get paint that was tinted incorrectly.
 So the stores have to take it back, but they can’t resell it at full price.
 You can buy it for a fraction of the cost and have great looking walls.